OWASP/www-project-developer-guide/README.md

 The source for the latest draft developer guide can be found under the ['draft'][draft] directory.
 The source is in markdown and is used to create the developer guide HTML, PDF and ePub outputs.
 The draft content is subject to large scale changes with no notice.
-The draft version is used for the Developer Guide in the ['release'][release] directory.
+The draft version provides the content for the released version of Developer Guide, in the ['release'][release] directory, during the automated release process.

 ### Contributing